In this fast-paced world of social media, it can be hard to keep up.

 A large percentage of the accounts use the original names, photos, locations and other personal details of the Twitter users they are imitating – and a lot of these people are minors.

-Is Devumi a scam?
+Is Devumi a Scam?
+Is Devumi Safe?

 Devumi is using these accounts as currency in an online world where a mass number of followers on Twitter and any other social media website can be monetized.